 Now that you’re ready to start cooking, let’s go over some basic cooking techniques.
 When it comes to making the perfect steak, nothing tops a good sear, or cooking at an intense heat.
 This technique caramelizes the fats and sugars in the meat and creates a beautiful crust.

 To prep for searing meat, remove the meat from the refrigerator 15 to 20 minutes before cooking.
-Cooking meat straight from the fridge is an easily avoided, but common mistake.
+Cooking meat straight from the fridge is an easily-avoided, but common mistake.
 If the meat is still cold from the refrigerator, it can lead to the steak being cooked on the outside, but raw in the center.
 Letting the meat warm before cooking ensures that you get a nice, even heat through the meat.

 Letting the meat warm before cooking ensures that you get a nice, even heat through the meat.

 When searing something, there are four steps to keep in mind.
 First, you’ll need to cover your pan in a thin coat of oil, preferably vegetable oil (which has a higher heat point).
 This heats the meat evenly across the entire surface.
 Next, you’ll need to heat the pan to a very high heat.
-Watch the oil closely, as it’ll be up-to-temperature when it begins to simmer.
+Watch the oil closely, as it’ll be up-to-temperature when it begins to shimmer.
 Once it’s in the pan, let it sit.
 Most ingredients take a few minutes before they are ready to turn.
 Don’t interrupt the cooking process!

 Once your sear is complete, take the meat off the heat and let it rest.
 Resist the temptation to cut into the meat right away.
 Cutting into meat too soon will cause it to be dry and have less flavor.
 Why?
 As you cooked the meat, the heat forced toward the center of the steak (away from the heat).
 This causes the center of the steak to become oversaturated with juices, so when you cut into the steak, the flavor literally drains out.
 Instead, let the steak rest, as this allows the juices to redistribute throughout the meat, keeping it tasty and moist.